jkoskenniemi/survtabler/README.md

 #> 4 survival::Surv(cens_time, outcome2) ~ exposure_continuous + age + sex + hla
 ```

-…, and finally analyze the models for departures of proportionality of
+… and finally models that violate proportionality of the hazards
-the hazards assumption.
+assumption can be caught (the following example has none).

 ``` r
 models  %>%